 If you are going to combine apartments you will need to demolish some walls or at least open a door in a wall.
 We first have to assess to determine if this wall is load bearing or not.
 Also we want to try to figure out if there are utilities at that location.
 Sometimes we find gas pipes in strange places during construction.
 If the wall is a load bearing wall or masonry wall we can still open it but this will be more complicated and certainly increase the budget.
 Only an architect or structural engineer should be making the determination if a wall is load bearing or not.

-The picture below is of an Upper West Side apartment combination we did.
+The picture below is of an Upper West Side apartment combination finished.
 In this apartment there is a 12 inch thick brick bearing wall between the two apartments.
 We opened up the wall to put a walkway opening and installed a steel header in the brick wall.

 If you are planning on combining apartments in NYC you will need an architect